Choose one of the few PhD in Counselor Education and Supervision programs available online, and advance your teaching and counseling skills.

 Gain deeper insight into the methodologies used in counseling and counselor education research with a specialization in Advanced Research Methods.
 Develop critical competencies in quantitative, qualitative, and mixed-methods approaches used in social science research.
 You’ll also have the opportunity to apply your knowledge and skills by developing qualitative, quantitative, and mixed-methods research plans.
 This specialization can prepare you to serve as a methodologist and conduct research as a counselor educator or supervisor.

-This research course builds upon knowledge and skills acquired in RSCH 8201 - Quantitative Reasoning and Analysis and provides experience applying them.
-It provides students with more specialized knowledge and skills for designing quantitative research at the doctoral level, including understanding multivariate data analysis and applying more advanced statistical concepts.
+Students in this research course build upon knowledge and skills acquired in RSCH 8201 - Quantitative Reasoning and Analysis and are provided experience applying them.
+Through this course, students are provided with more specialized knowledge and skills for designing quantitative research at the doctoral level, including understanding multivariate data analysis and applying more advanced statistical concepts.
 Students explore comprehensive quantitative research designs and suitable statistical tests; the importance of quality assurance; and ethical considerations and social change implications of conducting quantitative research and producing knowledge.
-This course approaches statistics from a problem-solving perspective with emphasis on selecting the appropriate research design and statistical tests for more complex research questions or problems.
-Students use statistical software to perform analyses and interpret and present results.
+Students approach statistics from a problem-solving perspective with emphasis on selecting the appropriate research design and statistical tests for more complex research questions or problems.
+They use statistical software to perform analyses and interpret and present results.
 Students will apply and synthesize their knowledge and skills by developing a quantitative research plan.
+RSCH 8201.)

-This research course builds upon knowledge and skills acquired in RSCH 8350 - Qualitative Reasoning and Analysis and provides experience applying them.
-It provides students with more specialized knowledge and skills within each of the common qualitative traditions for designing qualitative research at the doctoral level.
+Students in this research course build upon knowledge and skills acquired in RSCH 8350 - Qualitative Reasoning and Analysis and are provided experience applying them.
+Through this course students are provided with more specialized knowledge and skills within each of the common qualitative traditions for designing qualitative research at the doctoral level.
 Students explore more complex qualitative research designs and analyses; multiple approaches to coding and organizing data; core components of a qualitative write-up; the importance of quality assurance; and the ethical considerations and social change implications of conducting qualitative research and producing knowledge.
 Students will apply and synthesize their knowledge and skills by developing a qualitative research plan.
 RSCH 8360 and RESI 8802.)

 *Learn more about completion requirements for students who are not licensed professional counselors with a master’s degree in counseling or who have not graduated from a CACREP-accredited master’s program.